Genkoshi/Wirtanen-demo/README.md

 My personal project at DevMountain.
 This is a short demo of a visual novel built directly into the browser/no downloads.
-The protagonis must solve a mystery behind a supernatual event.
+The protagonis must solve a mystery behind a supernatural event.